-Diploma in Culinary Arts & Technology Management
+Diploma in Culinary Arts and Technology Management (DCATM)

-CCA’s flagship course provides you with a solid foundation to become a culinary chef.
 Practical kitchen training is complemented with a comprehensive food service management training program which aims to develop your entrepreneurial and management competencies in handling an institutional or commercial kitchen.

 Program Overview